harness/developer-hub/docs/self-managed-enterprise-edition/self-managed-helm-based-install/manage-feature-flags.md

 To remove Feature Flags, do the following:

-1. Open your `harness-manager` values.yaml file in a text editor.
+1. Open your Harness Manager `values.yaml` file in a text editor.

    :::info note
    This file is typically located in the following default path in the release directory.